-In an increasingly globalized world, a stable partnership between China and Germany is of key importance from a political, cultural and economic perspective.
-In recent decades, economic relations between Germany and China have advanced steadily.
-However, in the context of global challenges, such as climate change, energy security and finance policy, cooperation and mutual trust that go beyond purely economic interests are of increasing importance.
-We will only be able to successfully meet these challenges if transnational bridges are expanded in order to create a sustainable basis for cooperation.
+In an increasingly globalized world, a stable partnership between China and Germany has become an important factor from a political, cultural and economic perspective.
+Recent decades have seen economic relations between Germany and China advance steadily.
+In the context of global challenges, however, cooperation and mutual trust that go beyond purely economic interests are of increasing importance.
+This is where the Zukunftsbrücke comes in.